Immigration Law

 FormPurposeProcessing TimeWhat This Means for You

-I-765Employment Authorization (EAD)1-19.5 monthsAllows work while a green card is pending; one of the fastest approvals.
+I-765Employment Authorization (EAD)1-19 monthsAllows work while a Green Card is pending.

-I-90Green Card Renewal/Replacement7.5 to 10.5 monthsApply early to avoid work or travel interruptions.
+I-90Green Card Renewal/Replacement6.5 to 10.5 monthsApply early to avoid work or travel interruptions.

-N-600Certificate of Citizenship (for individuals who acquired or derived citizenship through parents)2.5 to 14.5 monthsFor those already U.S. citizens by law, this confirms citizenship.
+N-600Certificate of Citizenship3 to 33.5 monthsFor those already U.S. citizens by law, this confirms citizenship.

 1. Go to the USCIS Case Processing Times page.

-3. Select the form category (such as spouse of a U.S. citizen, employment-based).
+3. Choose the form category (such as extraordinary ability worker or spouse of a U.S. citizen).

 • I-130 family-based petitions: Long I-130 wait times keep spouses, children, and parents separated for months or even years, delaying moves, family events, and plans to reunite.